Four focused tracks ensure every expert finds what matters most to their practice. Content Tailored to Your Professional Discipline

 LISTEN TO THE International Speakers

-Prof. Iñigo Mujika, PhD
+Prof. Iñigo Mujika

 Associate Professor of Sports Science, University of the Basque Country; High Performance Advisor, Japan Sport Council; Associate Editor, International Journal of Sports Physiology and Performance